-The computational linguistics master's program trains individuals in computational techniques and linguistic theory as they pertain to natural language processing (NLP).
-Drawing on courses and faculty resources from the Computer Science and Linguistics departments, this joint program emphasizes the development of an understanding of the roles of linguistic theory and knowledge as well as computational theory and practice in NLP, including both the research issues which are presently being investigated and those which have shaped this field over the last several decades.
-The degree emphasizes the development of multilingual capabilities in a variety of areas, with hands-on experience in technologies such as machine translation. information retrieval and text summarization.
+The computational linguistics master's program trains individuals in computational techniques and linguistic theory as they pertain to Natural Language Processing (NLP) and Human Language Technology (HLT).
+Drawing on courses and faculty resources from the Computer Science, Linguistics and Electrical Engineering departments, this joint program emphasizes the development of a detailed understanding of the theory and computational practice of NLP and the roles of linguistical theory, machine learning and statistics.
+Special emphasis is placed on topical research issues as well as on important issues that have shaped this field over the last several decades.
+The degree emphasizes the development of multilingual capabilities in a variety of areas, with hands-on experience in technologies such as machine translation, information retrieval, information extraction, speech recognition, question answering and document summarization.

 Applicants for admission must have a bachelor's degree from an accredited institution with a GPA of least 3.0, satisfactory GRE and (for international students) TOEFL test scores.
-Also required are the ability to program with expertise in a computer language such as LISP, C++, PROLOG, PERL or JAVA, and proficiency in basic linguistics (phonology, morphology and syntax) with experience in data analysis.
-Strongly recommended is advanced knowledge or at least two years of study at the college level of a human language other than the student's native language.
-Applicants must also submit three letters of recommendation and a one- to two-page statement of purpose.
+Also required is the ability to program with expertise in a computer language, such as JAVA, C++, PERL, LISP or PROLOG, and proficiency in basic linguistics (phonetics, phonology, syntax and semantics) with experience in data analysis.
+Strongly recommended is familiarity with machine learning, statistics and advanced knowledge or at least two years of study at the college level of a human language other than the student's native language.
+Applicants must also submit three letters of recommendation and a one- to twopage statement of purpose.